-Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
+Fellows must not be required to sign a noncompetition guarantee or restrictive covenant.

-document verification of education for all fellows within 30 days of completion of or departure from the program; (Core)
+II.A.4.a).(10) document verification of education for all fellows within 30 days of completion of or departure from the program: and.
+(Core)

-II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days; and, (Core)
+II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days.
+(Core)